DeclareDesign/strandomizr/README.md

 Happy randomizing!
 ___
-Authors: John Ternovski and Alex Coppock
+This package was written by John Ternovski and Alex Coppock.